Raisin Walnut Oatmeal Cookies

 Instructions

-• Preheat oven to 350 degrees.
-Line two baking sheets with parchment paper or a Silpat mat, set aside.
+• Preheat the oven to 350 degrees Fahrenheit (177 degrees Celsius).
+Line two baking sheets with parchment paper or a Silpat mat, and set aside.

-• In the bowl of a stand mixer, beat together butter, brown sugar and vanilla for 3-4 minutes on medium-high.
-Add egg, mix, then egg yolk, mixing for an additional minute on medium-high.
+• In the bowl of a stand mixer, beat together the butter, brown sugar, and vanilla for 3–4 minutes on medium-high.
+Add the egg and mix, then add the egg yolk, mixing for an additional minute on medium-high.

-• In a medium size mixing bowl, combine flour, oats, baking soda, salt, cinnamon, and nutmeg.
+• In a medium-sized mixing bowl, combine the flour, oats, baking soda, salt, cinnamon, and nutmeg.
 Whisk to combine.
-With mixing speed on low, gradually add dry ingredients, mixing until no flour pockets remain.
-Remove bowl from stand and fold in raisins and walnuts.
-Allow the dough to chill in the refrigerator for 2 hours before baking.
+With the mixing speed on low, gradually add the dry ingredients, mixing until no flour pockets remain.
+Remove the bowl from the stand and fold in the raisins and walnuts.
+Allow the cookie dough to chill in the refrigerator for 2 hours before baking.

-• Scoop chilled dough onto the prepared cookie sheets.
+• Scoop the chilled dough onto the prepared cookie sheets.
 Gently pat down each ball.
-Place in oven and bake for 10-12 minutes, or until the edges of the cookies begin to turn golden brown in color.
-The centers should look slightly underbaked, they will firm up once cooled.
-Remove from oven and allow cookies to cool on sheets for 3-4 minutes before transferring to a wire rack to cool completely.
+Place in the oven and bake for 10–12 minutes, or until the edges of the cookies begin to turn golden brown.
+The centers should look slightly underbaked; they will firm up once cooled.
+Remove from the oven and allow the cookies to cool on the sheets for 3–4 minutes before transferring to a wire rack to cool completely.

 Nutrition